 As Australia's leading consumer advocate, we take protecting your privacy very seriously.

-Our Privacy Statement explains how CHOICE uses and protects any information that you give us when you use a CHOICE Site.
-When we're talking about a 'Site' we mean any CHOICE website, mobile site, social media site, email we send, CHOICE-delivered app or any other CHOICE platform.
-We have big plans afoot, so that also covers any technology we may deliver in the future.
+This Privacy Statement explains how CHOICE uses and protects any information that you give us when you use a CHOICE Site.
+When we're talking about a 'Site' we mean any CHOICE website, mobile site, social media site, emails we send, a CHOICE-delivered app, or any other CHOICE platform.
+This includes where the site management is outsourced to a third party.
+We have big plans afoot, so that definition of 'Site' also covers any technology we may deliver in the future.

 The internet is an ever-evolving medium, and that means we'll need to change this page from time to time to keep up with new developments.
-To make sure you're doing the same, we encourage you to return here regularly.
-This policy partners with our terms and conditions so please get to know those too.
+To make sure you're doing the same, we encourage you to return here regularly to check for any updates.
+The policy in this statement partners with our terms and conditions so please get to know those too.

 Why we collect your details

 Part of delivering a high quality, personalised digital experience is recognising who we're talking to, so we can provide the services that you want from us.
 To do that, we may need to request and store some of your private information.
 We know your privacy is vital, so these details will only ever be used in accordance with the terms of this Privacy Statement.

 We limit the information we collect to only what we consider is necessary.